erickbytes/divbull/divbull.com/content/blog/Selling-Stocks-to-Buy-a-House.md

 **Confidence Ranking My Portfolio**

 Second, I made a confidence ranking of all the "liquid" assets I'm holding in my brokerage account and cryptocurrencies.
-This simply means a list of each asset in a column, along with a column with each asset's current market value.
-Then in a third column, assigning a number starting with 1,2,3 for my highest conviction 3 holdings for example, and continuing to assign a number until all assets are ranked.
+This simply means a list of each asset in a single column.
+Then in a 2nd column, assigning a number starting with 1,2,3 for my highest conviction 3 holdings for example, continuing to assign a number until all assets are ranked.
+In a third new column, list each corresponding asset's current market value.

 In a fourth column, I applied a Google Sheets nested IF formula to assign a sell weight based on my conviction rank in each asset: